 3. Quality of life and participation of children with cerebral palsy.

 I lead and co-ordinate a multi-centre European study of the influence of environmental factors on the participation and quality of life of 8-12-year-old children with cerebral palsy in 7 EU countries (SPARCLE).
 This four year programme received £900,000 from the European Commission Research Framework 5.
 There are 22 publications to date, including Lancet 2007:369:2171-2178 and BMJ 2009;338:b1458 doi:10.1136/bmj.b1458 With a grant from the Wellcome Trust, the same children have now been visited again aged 13-17 years; these data are being analysed and reported.

 I was co-investigator in receipt of a grant from the ESRC of £48,000 for a study which compared the content of qualitative interviews with children with cerebral palsy about their quality of life with the scores and content of a standard instrument.
 A further ESRC grant used qualitative methodology to understand better how adolescents with cerebral palsy experience their changing body and in particular their experience of pain.

 I have completed a study with Dr Tuffrey on the development of an instrument to assess the participation of adolescents with cerebral palsy.

-I started this database and am now the chair of its steering committee.
+I started this database and then chaired of its steering committee.
 The purposes of the database are to empower parents, inform service planning, undertake epidemiological studies and be a sampling frame for research studies.
 From the outset a parents’ group has influenced all aspects of its development.
-The voluntary sector, Local Authorities and Health Authorities have funded the database.
+The voluntary sector, Local Authorities and Health Authorities have funded the database..
+It has now developed into a UK register, led by my successor.